Ejaculation: Emission phase

+Expulsion phase

+Ejaculation reaches its peak in the expulsion phase, which involves the discharge of semen from the urethral opening.
+This ejection is driven by coordinated contractions of the pelvic muscles, including the bulbospongiosus and pubococcygeus muscles.
+For the semen to be expelled out of the penis, the bladder neck stays shut while the external urethral sphincter is relaxed.
+These rhythmic contractions are part of the male orgasm under the control of a spinal reflex at the level of the spinal nerves S2–4 via the pudendal nerve.
+Although the external sphincter and pelvic muscles can be voluntarily controlled, any voluntary control during semen expulsion is not evident.
+The expulsion phase is considered an extension of the emission phase, triggered by reaching a certain level of spinal nerve activation.
+The typical male orgasm lasts several seconds.

-Premature ejaculation is when ejaculation occurs before the desired time.
-If a man is unable to ejaculate in a timely manner after prolonged sexual stimulation, in spite of his desire to do so, it is called delayed ejaculation or anorgasmia.
+Premature ejaculation is when ejaculation occurs before it is desired.
+Otherwise, if a man is unable to ejaculate after prolonged sexual stimulation in spite of his desire, it is called delayed ejaculation or anorgasmia.
 An orgasm that is not accompanied by ejaculation is known as a dry orgasm.

-When a man has achieved a sufficient stimulation and orgasm, ejaculation begins.
-At that point, under the control of the sympathetic nervous system, semen containing sperm is produced (emission).
-The semen is ejected through the urethra with rhythmic contractions.
-These rhythmic contractions are part of the male orgasm.
-They are generated by the bulbospongiosus and pubococcygeus muscles under the control of a spinal reflex at the level of the spinal nerves S2–4 via the pudendal nerve.
-The typical male orgasm lasts several seconds.

-After the start of orgasm, pulses of semen begin to flow from the urethra, reach a peak discharge and then diminish in flow.
-The typical orgasm consists of 10 to 15 contractions, although the man is unlikely to be consciously aware of that many.
-Once the first contraction has taken place, ejaculation will continue to completion as an involuntary process.
-At this stage, ejaculation cannot be stopped.
-The rate of contractions gradually slows during the orgasm.
-Initial contractions occur at an average interval of 0.6 seconds with an increasing increment of 0.1 seconds per contraction.
-Contractions of most men proceed at regular rhythmic intervals for the duration of the orgasm.
-Many men also experience additional irregular contractions at the conclusion of the orgasm.
+At start of orgasm, pulses of semen begin to flow from the urethra, reach a peak of discharge and then diminish in flow.
+The typical orgasm consists of 10 to 15 contractions, although the man may not be consciously aware of so many.
+After the first contraction, ejaculation continues to completion involuntarily.
+During this stage ejaculation cannot be stopped.
+The rate of contractions gradually slows throughout the orgasm.
+Initial contractions occur on average every 0.6 seconds with an increasing increment of 0.1 seconds per contraction.
+Contractions of most men proceed at regular rhythmic intervals through their duration.
+Many men also experience irregular contractions at the end of the orgasm.